 To open second venue, a 76-seat theatre within the NoHo Senior Arts Colony.

-Corporate Board: Ian Bryce, Cara Eisenberg, Taylor Gilbert, Carrie Harlow, Arianne Neumark, Ian Ryen, Stuart Spence, Judith Vida-Spence, MD
+Corporate Board: Ian Bryce, Cara Eisenberg, Taylor Gilbert, Carrie Harlow, Arianne Neumark, Ian Ryen, Stuart Spence, and Judith Vida-Spence, MD.

 One of the Road’s founding principles is that involvement in the arts creates stronger communities.
 This is evident within the community of The Road Theatre itself – a 173-member ensemble of theatre artists who, unlike in many small theatre companies, do not pay dues to belong, but instead donate their time and energy to tasks that keep the company running and further our mission.